lalit-s-rajput/TRexStore/README.md

-# TRexStore
+# Geektrust TRexStore Project
-Geektrust project 1

 # simple UI, which allows a customer to do the following:
-  Browse the catalog on a product listing page
+Browse the catalog on a product listing page <br />
-  Each card should have the image, name and price.
+Each card should have the image, name and price. <br />
-Search using free text which is a combination of one or more of the below attributes Name
+Search using free text which is a combination of one or more of the below attributes <br />
+ Name
  Colour
  Type